 Compensation is the main source of payoff for security analysts.
-In general, analysts are not compensated directly for their research.
-Instead, their compensation is composed of fixed wages, trading commissions and bonuses, which depend heavily on the revenue of their employing brokerage houses.
-Brokerage houses generate revenue by providing investment banking services to firms and executing trades for investors, and they compensate analysts for their ability to indirectly increase these revenues (Cowen et al. 2006).
+In general, analysts are not compensated directly for their research.8 Instead, their compensation is composed of fixed wages, trading commissions and bonuses, which depend heavily on the revenue of their employing brokerage houses.
+Brokerage houses generate revenue by providing investment banking services to firms and executing trades for investors, and they compensate analysts for their ability to indirectly increase these revenues (Cowen, Groysberg and Healy 2006).